Revised and updated for 2022.

 The Security Rule defines three categories of safeguards – technical, physical, and administrative – that covered entities and business associates need to address in their HIPAA compliance checklist.

 The technical safeguards describe the technology used to protect ePHI and provide access to the data.
-The only defined requirement is that ePHI – whether at rest or in transit – must be encrypted to the NIST standards to ensure the information is unreadable, undecipherable, and unusable should a data breach occurs.
+The only defined requirement is that ePHI – whether at rest or in transit – must be encrypted to ensure the information is unreadable, undecipherable, and unusable should a data breach occurs.
 Thereafter, organizations are free to select whichever controls are adequate to their operating environment, including:

-The physical safeguards focus on physical access to ePHI, irrespective of its location. ePHI could be stored in a remote data center, in the cloud, or on servers that are located within the premises of the HIPAA covered entity.
-They also dictate how workstations and mobile devices should be secured against unauthorized access by employing:
+The physical safeguards focus on physical access to ePHI, irrespective of its location. ePHI could be stored in a remote data center, in the cloud, or on-premises.
+The safeguards also dictate how workstations and mobile devices should be secured against unauthorized access by employing:

 - Facility access controls

 - Policies for the use and positioning of workstations

 The administrative safeguards are the policies and procedures which bring the Privacy Rule and the Security Rule together.
 They are the pivotal elements of a HIPAA compliance checklist and require that a Security Officer and a Privacy Officer be assigned to put the measures in place to protect ePHI, while they also govern the conduct of the workforce.